GNOSTICS OCCULTISM & MASONRY

 Religious officials, who were not pleased with such freedom and independence, condemned the Gnostics as heretical and a threat to the well being and good order of organized religion.
 Gnostics sought knowledge and wisdom from many different sources, and they accepted insight wherever it could be found.
 Gnostics studied religious works from the Egyptians, Mesopotamians, Zoroastrians, Muslims, and Buddhists.
 All such sacred texts disclosed truths and were to be celebrated for their wisdom.

 The word occult means hidden forces and the art of subjecting such forces under man’s control.
 (Nevertheless, there is nothing that is not governed by natural laws).
 As above so below, all obey those by which they manifest.
 Man’s progression must be founded on knowledge.
-Through knowledge of himself, can he expect to progress.
-All knowledge is based on experience, distinguishing the me from the not so me.
+Thorough knowledge of himself, can he expect to progress.
+All knowledge is based on experience, distinguishing [me from the not so me].
 No one can deny his or her own existence.
-Occult scientists have demonstrated Magic, Astrology and Alchemy.
-The occultist prepares for a immortal life, a life of never ending progression while yet gaining knowledge of universal laws.
+Occult scientists have demonstrated Magic, Astrology, and Alchemy.
+The occultist prepares for immortal life, a life of never-ending progression while yet gaining knowledge of universal laws.

 Ancient Masonic Rites